aksommerville/tinyarcade-maze/README.md

 - `make run` to build the native binary and launch it.

 "Native" is not an emulator!
 It's entirely possible a thing could run Native but fail on the hardware.

+## License

+boooooring

+Public Domain.
+Use at your own risk.
+NO WARRANTY.